Primer on Python for Finance

 To get started coding, start your code editor or IDE.
 For example, with JupyterLab either click the app or from a terminal (or cmd on Windows) simply type jupyter lab (and a browser window will pop up).
 A Jupyter notebook is an environment where you can write code and interactively evaluate its output.
 This feature is very convenient for exploratory analysis.
 Now you are ready to start using Python from within JupyterLab.

-To see the version of a specific package use import package_name; print(package_name.__version__).
+To see the version of a specific library use import library_name; print(library_name.__version__).

-As time progresses, you will have to install different packages from PYPI or Conda with the command pip install package_name or conda install package_name.
+As time progresses, you will have to install different libraries from PYPI or Conda with the command pip install library_name or conda install library_name.
 Note that you can execute these commands from within a Jupyter notebook by prepending them with an exclamation mark (!).

-After installing a package, it needs to be imported before it can be used with the command import package_name:
+After installing a library, it needs to be imported before it can be used with the command import library_name:

 # we need to import it first and then we can use it: